 What is a Granita?

 Granita is a semi-frozen Italian dessert from Italy.
-It’s a very simple dessert that takes very little preparation time.
-I make this one in a shallow pan and freeze it for a few hours.
+It's an effortless dessert that takes very little preparation time.
+I make this in a shallow pan and freeze it for a few hours.

-People often compare this to a sorbet – except that sorbet is passed through an ice-cream maker to produce the texture.
-A granita has a wonderful texture that lingers on the palate as it’s enjoyed.
+People often compare this to a sorbet - except that sorbet is passed through an ice-cream maker to produce the texture.
+Likewise, a granita has a beautiful texture that lingers on the palate as it's enjoyed.

-And you won’t need any special tools or equipment.
+And you won't need any special tools or equipment.
 I use a food processor (a blender works, too) to make them at our house.
-When I’ve made them at a friend’s house I’ve even used just a masher, fork and spoon (the blender was busy making adult beverages).
+When I've made them at a friend's house, I've even used a masher, fork, and spoon (the blender was busy making adult beverages).

-The biggest difference between a sorbet and a granita is in the texture.
-A granita has a chunkier texture, full of crystalized ice, whereas a sorbet is smoother more like ice cream.
+The texture is the most significant difference between a sorbet and a granita.
+A granita has a chunkier texture, full of crystalized ice, whereas a sorbet is smoother like ice cream.